-Dan Hunting is a Senior Policy Analyst at Morrison Institute for Public Policy.
+Dan Hunting is the Associate Director of Enrollment Analysis at ASU.
+Duties include forecasting enrollment and financial aid a the university.
 His research interests include education policy, workforce development, budgeting, demographics and urban growth.

 Hunting has authored several foundational works that have informed Arizona policy discussions in recent years including Finding & Keeping: Educators for Arizona’s Classrooms an analysis of the state’s teacher shortage, and Sun Corridor: A Competitive Mindset (co-authored with Grady Gammage, Jr.) which described the complex connections between the economies of Phoenix and Tucson.